OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:6

-> and Benaiah and Jahaziel the priests blew trumpets continually before the ark of the covenant of God.
+> and Benaiah and Jahaziel the priests sounded trumpets continually before the ark of the covenant of God.

 ---